godotengine/godot-docs/getting_started/scripting/visual_script/nodes_purposes.rst

 TypeCast
 ^^^^^^^^

-This is a very useful and commonly used node.
+This is a useful and commonly used node.
 You can use it to cast arguments or other objects to the type you desire.
 Afterwards, you can even drag the object output to get full completion.

 .. image:: img/visual_script55.png